snowtrack/snowtrack-docs/docs/ignore.md

 :::caution

-The content of this documentation still contains references to Snowtrack [v0.9](0.9/).
+The content of this documentation still contains references to P4 One [v0.9](0.9/).
 The documentation update for `v0.10` is still in progress.

 :::

-Your project directory can contain a variety of different files.
+Your workspace directory can contain a variety of different files.
 Depending on your personal preference you might want to exclude some of them.
-After an item is ignored, it is ignored by any operation by Snowtrack.
+After an item is ignored, it is ignored by any operation by P4 One.
 This means, restoring a version or discarding changes leaves them untouched.
-Snowtrack ignores a variety of unwanted files by default.
-You can find this list [here](https://github.com/Snowtrack/SnowFS/blob/main/src/ignore.ts).
+P4 One ignores a variety of unwanted files by default.
+You can find this list [here] TODO: add list.

 <div className="block">